 This short film is based off of a feature film that I am hoping to shoot summer of 2024.
-Survival of the Holy Fool questions the vitality of the “American Dream” in a country that is divided politically, economically, and spiritually.
-The film is set in a Philadelphia neighborhood and follows the lives of five households, some of which have lived there for generations.
-It takes place over the course of a year, beginning with the annual block party on an August day and ending one year later as a rare lunar eclipse appears.
+Survival of the Holy Fool (feature) questions the vitality of the “American Dream” in a country that is divided politically, economically, and spiritually.
+This magical realism film is set in the Fishtown neighborhood of Philadelphia and follows the lives of ten characters, some of which have lived there for generations.
+It takes place over the course of a year, beginning with the annual block party on a warm August day and ending one year later as a rare solar eclipse appears over the city.
 The celestial event coincides with profound changes that mark this community forever.

-The Irish and Polish multi-generational families that live on the block have suffered for years with unemployment, poverty, and a sense of being left behind after the local metal plant closed in the 90s.
-They may not have a future filled with promise, but they are a close community with pride in their traditions.
+Set in 2017, the mainly Irish and Polish multi-generational families that live on the block have suffered for years with unemployment, poverty, and a sense of being left behind after the local metal plant closed in the 90s.
+They may not have a future filled with promise but they are a tightly knit community with pride in their traditions.
 Beers at the corner pub, hanging out on their front stoops, and their familiarity with each other are the rituals to which they cling.
 Despite the bleak future, the locals strive for better lives.

 But gentrification is bringing in new families with different values.
 An uneasy undercurrent of tribalism percolates daily life.
-Tensions rise when the newcomers raise concerns about lead contamination from the closed factory.
+Things become more fraught when the newcomers raise concerns about residual lead contaminates from the closed factory.

-With the backdrop of a contamination investigation, we follow the lives of a handful of neighbors.
+With the backdrop of the ongoing contamination investigation, the viewer follows the lives of a handful of neighbors whose stories are interwoven.
 The humanity of the characters shines through as they wrestle with a variety of challenges: Bingo addiction, panic attacks, getting pregnant through I.V.F, a baby dying from S.I.D.S, and the simple desire to matter.
-But with their desire to matter, some characters make choices that will reverberate through their families’ lives.
+But with their desire to matter, some characters make choices that diminish their integrity rather than strengthen it.

 Events are brought to a head as the solar eclipse approaches.
-The climax arrives with a protest at the steps of the plant where feuding factions and chanting protestors from around the country assemble to hear the EPA's conclusion about the lead investigation.
-The officials declare the plant an EPA superfund site, but because there are no funds for remediation, the plant and the cleanup will remain in limbo.
-Pandemonium breaks out and the protesters turn into rioters tearing each other apart.
+The climax arrives with a protest at the steps of the plant where feuding factions and chanting protestors from around the country have assembled to hear the EPA's announcement about the lead investigation findings.
+The officials declare the plant will be listed as an EPA superfund site, but because there are no funds for remediation, the plant and the cleanup will remain in limbo.
+Pandemonium breaks out among the lunatic crowds and the protesters turn into rioters tearing each other apart.

-The Holy Fool, caught in the middle of the chaos, opens her mouth and blows her mystical inner light and sound through the rioters.
-For a moment, there is peace and unity among them.
+The Holy Fool, caught in the middle of the chaos, opens her mouth to let loose a cacophony of her inner light and sound.
+The mystical light spreads through the rioters and for one moment there is peace and unity among them.
 When the moment has ended the Holy Fool, who sacrificed herself to stop the rioting, lies dead on the ground.
-As the neighbors grieve over the loss of this modern day spiritual pilgrim, her spirit lifts up to the eclipse.
-She looks down at the destruction and pain of the rioters.
-She then tears off a piece of the eclipse to bring her spirit back to earth.
-She inhales deeply and is restored to life.
-Her purpose is not complete.
+As the neighbors grieve over the loss of this modern day spiritual pilgrim, her spirit is lifted up to the eclipse.
+As she rises, she looks below at the destruction and pain of the rioters.
+She tears off a piece of the eclipse and brings her spirit back to earth.
+She inhales, restoring her body to life.
+Her purpose in life is not complete.

-The denouement of the film shows the Holy Fool walking up a street joined by others who want to walk for the same message of peace.
-They are holy fools together.
+The denouement of the film shows the Holy Fool walking up the street.
+As she steps along the road, others who want to walk for the same message of universality join her.
+They are Holy Fools together.